Charles Herbert Garvin: Career

-Garvin was part of a large movement to form an all black hospital in Cleveland.
+Garvin was part of a large movement to form an all-black hospital in Cleveland.
 The effort was started in the early 1920s but collapsed due to lack of funding and local government intervention.
 Between 1926 and 1927, the black physicians in Cleveland came together again to produce a campaign.
 The movement was much more successful due to a larger degree of organizing among all the physicians.
 In 1926 the Cleveland Hospital Association funded the black hospital proposition and was renamed the Mercy Hospital Association.
 Garvin was one of the association's leading officers along with various philanthropists.

-There is much debate on whether Dr. Garvin would be categorized as an integrationist or a separatist.
-He rigorously led and advocated in groups which proposed integration, fought for the right to live and own property in a white neighborhood, and was the only black physician in an all-white hospital.
-However, Dr. Garvin, much like his friend Dr. DuBois, was a huge supporter of generating all-black institutions.
-He was one of the leading proponents in the movement to form an all-black hospital in Cleveland.
+There is much debate on whether Garvin would be categorized as an integrationist or a separatist.
+He rigorously led and advocated in groups that proposed integration, fought for the right to live and own property in a white neighborhood, and was the only black physician in an all-white hospital.
+However, Garvin, much like his friend Dr. DuBois, was a huge supporter of generating all-black institutions.
+He was one of the leading proponents of the movement to form an all-black hospital in Cleveland.
 Although Garvin appreciated the benefits that integration provided, he believed that it was only necessary due to the unequal distribution of resources between the white and black communities.
 In a speech at Mt.
-Zion Temple Congregational Church, Dr. Garvin shared his uncomfortable experiences dealing with white patients in Lakeside and acknowledged that though integration gave him access to valuable opportunities, there was still the emotional experience of handling the abrupt racism and discrimination with his colleagues.
+Zion Temple Congregational Church, Garvin shared his uncomfortable experiences dealing with white patients in Lakeside and acknowledged that though integration gave him access to valuable opportunities, there was still the emotional experience of handling the abrupt racism and discrimination with his colleagues.

-According to public records from 1949, Dr. Garvin was a member of the Cleveland Public Library Board and worked vigorously to provide more resource and elements for potential researchers and writers.
+According to public records from 1949, Garvin was a member of the Cleveland Public Library Board and worked vigorously to provide more resources and elements for potential researchers and writers.

-In 1963, Dr. Garvin was awarded the Warfield Award from Howard University for his effort and contributions to the school executive board.
+In 1963, Garvin was awarded the Warfield Award from Howard University for his effort and contributions to the school executive board.

 Garvin was a frequent writer in the Journal of the National Medical Association, publishing a total of 26 papers and leaving a large number unpublished when he died.
 He also served as editor of the journal for the majority of his career.
-He contributed to a work called, "MISREPRESENTING THE TUSKEGEE SYPHILIS STUDY", which remarked on misconceptions done when physicians wrote on the racial connections to contracting syphilis.
+He contributed to "Misrepresenting the Tuskegee Syphilis Study ", which remarked on misconceptions done when physicians wrote about the racial connections to contracting syphilis.
 In 1930 he is quoted as saying that to capitalize "Negro" in American Medical Association (AMA) publications would be an act "in recognition of racial self-respect for those who have been in the 'lower case' so long".